Performance & Optimization – New Threading Model

 1. Transaction statistic – transaction ID, start time, end time, execution status (success/failure) and error message/exception if transaction processing failed.

-3. Thread pool statistic – time of the snapshot of the thread pool state, number of the active tasks and approximate total number of tasks that have ever been scheduled for execution.
+3. Thread pool statistic – the time of the snapshot of the thread pool state, the number of the active tasks, and the approximate total number of tasks that have ever been scheduled for execution.

-4. Runtime memory statistic – time of the memory snapshot, free memory, total memory, max memory.
+4. Runtime memory statistic – the time of the memory snapshot, free memory, total memory, max memory.

 5. Runtime threads statistic – thread count, peak thread count and total started thread count.

 As was mentioned above, the system stores statistical information in files.
 These file are not readable using standard text viewing applications, because they contain serialized objects.
 These files have ‘eipstat’ extension.
 Their name consists of start and end time of the statistical data they contain.
 For example, here’s typical statistical dump file name: ‘102009_145534-102009_155534.eipstat’.

 There’s a UI statistics review tool implemented.
 You can access it either via eiConsole menu (Tools -> EIP Statistics Review…) or by running ‘com.pilotfish.eip.gui.console.stat.StatisticsReview’ class.
 You can see how it looks below: